 Survey results showed that companies with strong learning cultures were avid users of learning technology and were 12% more likely on average to use them in 2018.
 By implementing elearning opportunities, you can create a more sustainable and adaptable culture of learning.

 If your company has been struggling to find an L&D strategy that works for you, try engaging with the 3 key practices listed above and applying the 6-pillars of people-centered elearning to your organization.
-Transform your learning culture and start seeing real impact and results.
+To transform your learning culture and start seeing real impact, join our people-centered pledge.

 Latest posts by Mattison Johnson (see all)